For YouTube stars, breaking up is hard -- and epic -- to do

 Charles Trippy has posted a daily video about his life on YouTube, uninterrupted, for more than eight years.
 He holds a Guinness World Record for it.
 The date he started video blogging, or vlogging, is tattooed on his arm.

-Starting as a 24-year-old, he invited his now 1.5 million subscribers to watch him date and marry his wife, contend with a cancer diagnosis, and undergo two brain surgeries.
+Starting as a 24-year-old, he invited his now 1.5 million subscribers to watch him date and get married, contend with a cancer diagnosis, and undergo two brain surgeries.
 Through it all, he never wanted to quit -- until his divorce.

 "We went through a tremendous amount of hate," Trippy said.
 He witnessed his followers lash out at the woman who would later become his second wife, or moonlight as detectives to investigate and speculate about the backstory to the breakup, "digging and digging and digging, just trying to find something wrong."